MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 At the end of the day (at midnight), these logs are rotated automatically by the components, and the old log gets a date suffix.
-The directory in which the logs are stored can be overridden by the **log** option, the number of rotated logs to keep are set by the **logRotate** parameter.
-The oldest log file is deleted when the maximum number of logs has been reach and this continues for each rotation.
+The directory in which the logs and metrics are stored can be overridden by the **log** option, the number of rotated logs to keep are set by the **logRotate** parameter.
+The oldest log file is deleted when the maximum number of logs and metrics has been reached and this continues for each rotation.
 An interval takes a duration of the interval and it may takes a time unit suffix, such as 'd\|D' for days, 'h\|H' for hours, or 'm\|M' for minutes.
 If no unit is provided logs will rotate at midnight.
 Here are some settings for log file management:

 - log <dir> ( default: ~/.cache/sarra/log ) (on Linux)
    The directory to store log files in.

+- logMetrics ( default: True )
+   whether to accumulate multiple metrics files at all.

 - statehost <False|True> ( default: False )
    In large data centres, the home directory can be shared among thousands of